 Quarterly assessments your students' capabilities will allow you to highlight the progress that's been made: it's the little black book of your piano lessons, and tracking these things enables students to climb to the next level (playing a variety of styles, like jazz, or reading more complex sheet music), and helps them overcome stubborn obstacles.

-There you have it, you have all the information you need to give high-quality piano lessons.
+There you have it, you have (almost) all the information you need to give high-quality piano lessons.
 To your keyboards!